-- Fun in the Sun: 300 youth improve their academic, behavioral, and social skills, instead of falling behind, through this national award-winning summer learning program.
+- Fun in the Sun: 400+ students improve their academic, behavioral, and social skills, instead of falling behind, through this national award-winning summer learning program.
+The program operates at 6 sites across the county.
 200 parents practice positive parenting practices and family strengthening activities through specialized parent engagement curriculum.

-- United for Literacy: 7,500 students at 30 schools have access to individualized, online reading enhancement programs that improve their literacy skills and boost their motivation to pursue higher education and a career.
+- United for Literacy School-Based Programs: 25,000+ students at 45+ schools have access to individualized, online reading enhancement programs that improve their literacy skills and boost their motivation to pursue higher education and a career.

-- United for Financial Empowerment: over 2,800 low/moderate-income families and individuals build long-term financial stability through free tax preparation assistance; financial literacy education; and access to emergency savings accounts, college savings plans, and retirement accounts.
+- Volunteer Income Tax Assistance (VITA): An average of 3,000 low/moderate-income families and individuals every year build long-term financial stability through free tax preparation assistance, financial literacy education, and access to emergency savings accounts, college savings plans, and retirement accounts.

 - Financial Literacy Education: UWSBC offers bilingual, high quality, community based financial literacy education to family and student audiences.
 We provide financial literacy classes through workshops and financial literacy fairs.
 Our team is working hard to build awareness in the community of these services that are available to low and moderate income families.
 Learn more at unitedwaysb.org/financial-literacy-education.

 Response and Recovery in Times of Community Crisis

 Through multiple recent community crises, UWSBC has become a recognized leader in disaster response and recovery across Santa Barbara County.
 This role has filled an urgent immediate need in the community and is critical to fostering long-term community resilience.
 UWSBC has therefore chosen to prioritize response and recovery in times of community crisis by adding this programmatic focus area to our work.
 This strategic decision will allow for the immediate deployment of partnerships, programming, and effective responses whenever the need arises.